-13. Question: Can the unclaimed funds process be used for undistributed collections of less than one dollar (\$1.00) since we cannot issue a payment?
+13. Question: Can the unclaimed funds process be used in situations where we cannot issue a payment, such as for undistributed collections of less than one dollar (\$1.00) or undistributed collections due to a foreign child support agency that will no longer take paper checks?

 Response: No. The legislative intent of Chapter 316 of the Laws of 2021 was to clarify and simplify the process by which the CSEU transfers certain undisbursed funds to the state comptroller.
 This includes identifiable funds where the owner cannot be located, unidentifiable collections that cannot be attributed to a child support account, and monies owed to deceased individuals.
-The new law was not instituted to address the limitations of the automated child support system, which does not currently permit disbursements of under \$1.00.
+The new law was not instituted to address the limitations of the automated child support system, which does not currently permit disbursements of under \$1.00 or electronic transmission of funds to foreign countries.